chaubeysatyam/SnNet/README.md

 ## 📄 License

 This project is **NOT** licensed under any public license due to security concerns.
-Access to source code is restricted and requires explicit permission from the developers.
+Access to source code is restricted.

 ## 🙏 Acknowledgments